Backdoor Learning Curves: Explaining Backdoor Poisoning Beyond Influence Functions

-\myparagraph{Backdoor Slope.} From the previous results we have seen that reducing complexity through regularization increases robustness against backdoors.
+From the previous results, we have seen that reducing complexity through regularization increases robustness against backdoors.
 For a deeper understanding of model complexity on backdoor learning, we leverage the proposed backdoor slope.
-In our experiments for convex-learners, we fix the fraction of injected poisoning points equal to $0.1$, as by Gu et al~\cite{gu2019badnets}, and we report a dot for each combination of $\lambda$ and $\gamma$ as specified in Section~\ref{sec:hyperparam-choice}.
-Figure~\ref{fig:resultsSlopeMNIST}-\ref{fig:resultsSlopeImagenette} show the relationship between the backdoor slope and the backdoor effectiveness, measured as the percentage of samples with trigger that mislead the classifier, respectively for MNIST, CIFAR10 and Imagenette.
-We report the accuracy on the clean test dataset and on the test dataset with the backdoor trigger.
-For the SVM with RBF kernel, we report the accuracies for two different gamma.
+In our experiments for convex learners, we fix the fraction of injected poisoning points to $0.1$, as by Gu et al.~\cite{gu2019badnets}, and we report a dot for each combination of $\lambda$ and $\gamma$ as specified in Section~\ref{sec:hyperparam-choice}.
+Figures~\ref{fig:resultsSlopeMNIST}-\ref{fig:resultsSlopeImagenette} show the relationship between the backdoor slope and the backdoor effectiveness, measured as the percentage of samples with the trigger that mislead the classifier, respectively for MNIST, CIFAR10 and Imagenette. \rebuttal{We report the accuracy on the clean test dataset (TS) and the test dataset with the backdoor trigger (TS+BT)}.
+For the RBF SVM, we report the accuracy for two different $\gamma$ values.